toyobayashi/emnapi/packages/emnapi/README.md

 ```

 Output code can run in recent version modern browsers and Node.js latest LTS.
 IE is not supported.

-If a JS error is thrown on runtime initialization, Node.js process will exit.
-You can use `-sNODEJS_CATCH_EXIT=0` and add `uncaughtException` handler yourself to avoid this.

 ### Multithread